ROLE MODEL TV

 These are the questions that we ask ourselves when we schedule RoleModel.TV.

 Talk shows for tweens, teens, and adults stream live 24-hours a day.
 Here's how it works by age group:

 Teens - On Demand and live during late evening and weekend nights.
-More talk and inspiration from real life role models, both good and bad: Pop Up, where teen stars and musicians talk about their personal challenges and triumphs.
-And judgement-free call-in talk shows that bring experience and hope to issues like divorce, dating, sex, alcohol, drugs, society, and the future.
+Judgement-free call-in talk shows that bring experience and hope to issues like divorce, dating, sex, alcohol, drugs, society, and the future.
+Especially:

-In prime time, aspirational shows like Hall of Fame and Made in America (now showing on the Travel Channel) that present scientists, salesmen, and others who’ve worked hard (as opposed to hyped hard) to get where they are.
+Made in America (now showing on the Travel Channel) - presenting scientists, salesmen, and others who’ve worked hard (as opposed to hyped hard) to get where they are.

-Parents - One Demand and live during mornings and late night hours.
+Parents - On Demand and live during mornings and late night hours.
 Call-in shows on current events, sex, safety, parenting skills, and whatever else is on parents’ minds.
-And they’re not just for mommies – For Fathers Only will take on, and take care of, the men in the family.
+And we will have separate shows for fathers and mothers to help them develop themselves as parents. .